LumpyTales/poco/README.md

     implementation("io.github.lumpytales.poco:core:0.1.0")
 }
 ```
-**Note:** In case you want to use your own generated annotation for the poco-classes, feel free to set the config
+**Note:** In case you want to use your own generated and nullable annotations for the poco-classes, feel free to set the config
-"generatedAnnotation" to a fully qualified class name which extends an annotation.
+"generatedAnnotation" and "nullableAnnotation" to a fully qualified class name which extends an annotation.

 In such cases **you will have zero dependencies to the jakarta project** and don't have to add the dependency
 ```kotlin